 After three wonderful days in the Camargue area, it was now time to explore the Baronnies, a beautiful region where agriculture is still quite respectful with environment and made of a mosaic of various crops surrounded by scenic landscapes.

-Before checking-in our hotel in La-Chapelle-en-Vercors, we spent part of the afternoon birding the nearby ‘Plateau du Vercors’ Nature Reserve.
+For our first morning in the Vercors, we explored the nearby ‘Plateau du Vercors’ Nature Reserve.
 Protecting alpine forests and meadows, this is one of the remotest reserves in Metropolitan France and certainly the largest.
-The most common species in the high-elevation forests are Coal and Crested Tits, Goldcrest and Firecrest, Mistle Thrush, Eurasian Robin, Eurasian Jay and Chaffinch.
-Besides these common species we also had good views on Willow Tits, Eurasian Bullfinches and Tree Pipit.
+The most common species in the high-elevation forests are Coal and Crested Tits, Goldcrest and Firecrest, Mistle Thrush, European Robin, Common Chiffchaff, Eurasian Jay and Common Chaffinch.
+Besides these common species we also had good views on Willow Tit, on Black Woodpecker and Tree Pipit, and had an incredible view on a Eurasian Pygmy-Owl perched close to us and offered very prolonged views.

 - Fabrice Schmitt